-A whole new set of investors are now getting access to certain high-risk investments, such as hedge funds and private equity, as a result of some recent rule changes from the Securities and Exchange Commission (SEC) and the Department of Labor (DOL).
+Many new investors now have access to high-risk investments, such as hedge funds and private equity, as a result of a 2020 rule change from the Securities and Exchange Commission (SEC) and the Department of Labor (DOL).
 It’s part of a trend to open up more exotic alternative investments to a wider audience.

 While some investors may welcome the ability to access these potentially lucrative investments, most investors are better served sticking to safer investments, which still typically perform as well as these higher-risk options and sometimes outperform them.

-Here’s who’s newly eligible to access these high-risk investments and why you’re likely better off investing in a traditional index fund.
+Here’s who’s eligible to access these high-risk alternative investments and why you’re likely better off investing in a traditional index fund.

 Which investors get access to these exotic investments?

 Hedge funds and private equity are two of the more exotic kinds of investment products, and they’ve been traditionally reserved for higher-net-worth individuals or higher earners – so called “accredited investors.”
-But the definition of accredited investor is now becoming more inclusive.
+But the definition of accredited investor has become more inclusive in recent years.
+The SEC expanded who qualifies as an accredited investor in August 2020.

-The SEC approved an expansion of who qualifies as an accredited investor in late August.
 These investors now include holders of an entry-level stockbroker’s license as well as “knowledgeable employees” of some investing firms.
-It also allows the SEC to certify individuals based on “professional certifications, designations” or “other credentials issued by an accredited educational institution,” which the SEC may determine later.
+The SEC can also certify individuals based on “professional certifications, designations” or “other credentials issued by an accredited educational institution,” which the SEC may determine later.

 Under the old rules, accredited investors were individuals who had more than $1 million in net assets, not including homes, or who earned at least $200,000 annually for the last two years.
 These individuals were assumed to be more sophisticated or at least able to absorb losses.

-The new definition moves toward a definition based on knowledge and not just wealth.
+The new definition moves toward a broader set of criteria based on knowledge and not just wealth, though these levels of wealth and income also still qualify individuals to be accredited.

 That’s not an unreasonable standard, since wealth does not confer the ability to invest sensibly, only the ability to withstand losses without becoming destitute.
 So it seems sound to change some of the basis for investing in these riskier products to a standard based on investing knowledge.